equinor/records/doc/record.md

 }
  ```
  Note that ex:Object1/Record2 does not need to be updated when subrecords are added.
-## Subrecords
-Records can be related via the relation rec:isSubRecordOf.
-Scopes are inherited by subrecords.
-That is, if record 1 is a subrecord of record 2, then any member of rec:isInScope of record 2 is also the scope of record 1.

 ### Head and describe
 For any set of records, we define the 'head' to be those records that are not the object of any rec:replaces triple.
 The intention is that the 'head' is the set of triples that have not been replaces by other (usually newer)  records.
 In any store of records, there can in the head never be any two records that have identical set of scopes and overlapping describes.
 It is allowed, and even useful in most use cases, to have overlapping describes in different sets of scopes.
 But for a given set of scopes, if two records in the head overlap in the describes, this indicates a type of merge conflict that is not allowed.